*This article has been updated for accuracy in May 2020

 Let’s start with the supplies:

-I love going to art supply stores, but I am quickly overwhelmed by all the options.
+I love going to art supply stores but quickly overwhelmed by all the options.
 I do know that there are coloring tools way beyond crayons, and that colored pencils or pens look to be more controllable and precise.

 Pencils – If you think pencils are the best for you, make sure you keep them sharpened to color detailed and small spaces, and to shade well.
 A recommended sharpener is the Faber-Castel Trio sharpener that accommodates different sizes. $6.86.

 Pens and markers – Pens can be applied over a pencil to add a color detail.
 They are also great for adding colors that pop.
 Test your pens on the paper first to make sure they won’t bleed.
 Alcohol-based pens tend to bleed so avoid those.
 Get pens with a fine point.
-For beginners, the Dual Brush Pens are recommended.
-They have both a fine point and a flexible brush tip for coloring large areas.
-They are water-based.
+For beginners, the Dual Brush Pens are recommended because they have both a fine point and a flexible brush tip for coloring large areas.
 A 10-pack of primary colors has 9 color pens and one blender pen, $14.99.
 The other popular pen set is the Pentel Color Pen set of 36.
-They are water-based vivid colors with a fine tip. $11.99.
+These pens are water-based vivid colors with a fine tip. $19.99.

 - If you are like me and uncertain about choosing colors that go together, I am very fond of a color blog called Design Seeds.
 It’s really fun to play with – choose a color and up will come an enormous collection of different palettes using that color.
 Choose the one you like the best and that fits with whatever you are coloring.